openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 the service is exposed using the node IP and configured ports.

 All the IPs where the router is exposed need to be part of the `LoadBalancer` service status definition.
-In order to provide more flexibility, the configuration options are able to take IP addresses, hostnames and/or NIC names.
+In order to simplify configuration the router will allow specifying only IP addresses and interface names.

 MicroShift will default to listen to external IPs, the service IP and the apiserver IP, as this was the previous behavior and it needs to keep it for